rpi-ws281x/rpi-ws281x-java/README.md

 This will copy the project to the pi, and run the script in the previous section, and copy the .so library back to the dev machine.
 After that, run `.\gradlew assemble` to compile the java code and create a jar containing the compile class files and the native .so file.
 The easiest way to use the jar would be to publish it to a maven repository, or your local .m2 repository using `./gradlew publishToMavenLocal` and use maven coordinates in your maven or gradle project.

 #### Install SWIG on RaspberryPi

+You can try `./gradlew installSwigOnPi` to automatically execute all the steps detailed below on your pi.

 These commands worked for me:
 1. Install [prereqs](https://github.com/swig/swig/wiki/Getting-Started#linux---ubuntu)